 Want On or Off a List?

 One issue that many do not pay attention to is their responsibility when it comes to subscribing and unsubscribing to lists or notifications.
 This can result in subscribing to a list or service, then never receiving it.

 You either become too busy or simply no longer want to receive the mailings you signed up for.
 So you hit reply and type “unsubscribe” or an example of what I received today “TAKE ME OFF YOUR LIST!”.

 Make it easy for yourself and create a folder in your email program called Subs & Unsubs.
-Keep all your subscribe notices in that folder so you know what lists and notices you are interacting with.
+Keep all your subscribe notices in that folder, so you know what lists and notices you are interacting with.

-In addition, on all mailings there should be a convenient unsubscribe link at the bottom of every email that goes out.
+In addition, on all mailings, there should be a convenient unsubscribe link at the bottom of every email that goes out.
 All you have to do is click that.

 To stop receiving these emails, you may unsubscribe now.

-To some it is easier to hit reply and demand that the sender takes the time to remove them from the list.
-When I get requests of this nature I can’t help but shake my head.
+To some, it is easier to hit reply and demand that the sender takes the time to remove them from the list.
+When I get requests of this nature, I can’t help but shake my head.
 I can tell they still have a lot to learn about online courtesies and proper technology use.

-Before You Jump for Reply
+Before You Jump for the Reply Button

-If you sign up for something, regardless of the reason to want to unsubscribe, always do your best to ensure you are following either the previously provided instructions or use that little link at the bottom of the email.
+If you sign up for something, regardless of the reason to want to unsubscribe, always do your best to ensure you are following either the previously provided instructions or using that little link at the bottom of the email.